Patron Surveys 101: How to Get Valuable Feedback from Your Community

 - How many surveys can you create?

-- Is there a limit to how many questions are you allowed to ask?
+- How many questions are you allowed to ask?

 - How many responses can you accept?